gsmvalve/gsmtasks-docs/source/includes/_signatures.md

 task              | Yes      | String  | URL of the task resource file_upload       | Yes      | String  | URL of the file upload object
 signer            | Yes      | Oject   | Signer object
+location          | GeoJSON | Location of the signing event